peterjc/thapbi-pict/docs/fungal_mock/surprise_entries.rst

 ``8edbf2c168b11f910458b0e567ae5fc6``  78 *Aspergillus*
 ==================================== === =============

+These three all appears on the edit-graph separated from a red node (database entry) by a dashed or dotted line indicating a 2bp or 3bp edit away.

 Using an online NCBI BLAST search didn't pin any of these down to species level, but they do all seem to be fungi.
 Again, quite a few *Fusarium* matches which could be alternative ITS2 sequences in the genomes but not in the curated reference set.
-Likewise the *Aspergillus* like sequence.
+Likewise the *Aspergillus* like sequence could be from the *Aspergillus flavus* in the mock community.

-These three all appears on the edit-graph separated from a red node (database entry) by a dashed or dotted line indicating a 2bp or 3bp edit away.
+i.e. None of the ITS2 sequences in amplicon library two are clear cut external contaimination.